 Mark H. Mahon

-Circuit Judge Mark Mahon is a native of Jacksonville and a third generation attorney.
-He graduated from Florida State University in 1978 with a degree in business and from Florida State University law school in 1981.
-Mahon worked as an Assistant State Attorney from 1981-1984 when he joined the private practice of law with his father Lacy Mahon, Jr. He subsequently practiced law with his father and they were joined in private practice by Russell Healey in approximately 1987.
+Circuit Judge Mark Mahon is a native of Jacksonville and a third-generation attorney.
+He graduated from Florida State University in 1978 with a degree in business and from Florida State University College of Law in 1981.
+Judge Mahon worked as an Assistant State Attorney from 1981-1984 then joined the private practice of law with his father Lacy Mahon, Jr. He subsequently practiced law with his father, and they were joined in private practice by now Circuit Court Judge Russell L. Healey.
 While in private practice, Mahon was named to the Jacksonville Transportation Authority and served as chair for two years.
 He was elected to the Florida House of Representatives in 2000.
-In 2007, Mahon left the private practice of law and the legislature after being appointed Circuit Court Judge by Governor Charlie Crist.
-Judge Mahon served as Chief Judge of the Fourth Circuit from January 1, 2015 to June 30, 2023.
+In 2007, Mahon left the private practice of law and the Legislature after being appointed Circuit Court Judge by Governor Charlie Crist.
+Judge Mahon served as Chief Judge of the Fourth Circuit from January 1, 2015, to June 30, 2023.

 Scott F. Mitchell

-Judge Mitchell was appointed by Governor Rick Scott to the County Court Bench for a term beginning in March, 2012.
+Judge Mitchell was appointed by Governor Rick Scott to the County Court Bench in March 2012.
 He was re-elected without opposition for his current term, which began January 1, 2015.

 Audrey McKibbin Moran